paradisepilot/study/software/vPIC-USDOT-VIN-decoder/001-vPIC-test/README.md

     ```
     % docker cp <HOST_FILE_SYSTEM_PATH to vPICList_lite_2022_02.bak> containerName:/var/opt/mssql/data/vPICList_lite_2022_02.bak
     ```

+# Restoring the `vPICList` database

+In this `vPIC` test pipeline, the restoration of the `vPICList` database is actually performed within the main program `main.R`.
+Here, we document the instructions how the restoration could be done using the command-line client (in particular, outside of an R session).

 *   Restore the MS SQL backup file, explicitly specifying where the internal files should be saved to